neurotech-berkeley/nmep_mood_hat/src/README.md

 > Each "block" should be written as a Python class.
 For computational blocks, use inheritance and inherit the `ProcessingBlock` template class (ask leads for help if any parts of the project are confusing).
 You should be implementing/re-implementing functions from the template class and adding any extra functions necessary.

-## Phase 3: Data processing and MNE
+## Phase 3: Data processing and Pipeline

 By this stage, you have finished your very own block!
 Great!